finagle/finagle.github.io/source/blog/2016-03-01-reusable-http-contracts-for-finagle-with-fintrospect.md

 ```

 ## low-effort fake HTTP servers
-The ability to reuse the defined HTTP contract for both the server and the client allows us to very easily create a Fake HTTP server for a downstream dependency.
+The ability to reuse the defined HTTP contract for both the server and the client allows us to very easily create HTTP servers to fake out downstream dependencies.
 The ```TestHttpServer``` is provided for this purpose, allowing you easily mount single or multiple downstream contracts:

 ```scala
 class FakeEmployeeServer (port: Int) {